aavrug/ReduxInitializer/README.md

-# Redux Starter
+# Redux Initializer

-Implementation of Redux.
+Simple package for Redux with React and Babel support